AFathi/turicreate-notebooks/README.md

 Also, feel free to create an issue if you have any suggestions or need any help ☺️

 ## License
 This repository is published under the MIT license.
-Check [LICENCE](LICENSE) for more information.
+Check [LICENSE](LICENSE) for more information.

 Note:- **Turi Create** is under a BSD-3-Clause license.
 Check the official repository [LICENSE](https://github.com/apple/turicreate/blob/master/LICENSE.md) for more information.